Learn quantum computing with the Quantum Katas

 A pattern for learning, practicing and implementing new skills, methods and processes.

 The Quantum Katas are open-source, self-paced tutorials and programming exercises that teach the elements of quantum computing and the Q# programming language at the same time.
+Each kata explores a fundamental concept of quantum computing, with some covering the basics and some diving deeper into quantum algorithms and protocols.

 The tutorials and exercises collected in the Quantum Katas emphasize hands-on experience to reinforce learning the concepts.
 The programming tasks cover a variety of quantum concepts which progress from very simple to quite challenging.
 For each task, you need to fill in some missing code; the first katas might require just one line, while later exercises might require a sizable fragment of code.